 Directors should ensure their organisations have appropriate governance arrangements in place to support a consistent and integrated approach to ESG matters.
 We recommend boards consider the following:

-- The board composition is sufficiently diverse in knowledge, skills, experience and background to debate and make decisions informed by ESG risks and opportunities.
-The board's competencies with respect to managing ESG risks have been properly assessed (eg by conducting performance reviews or internal evaluations) and the criteria used to assess competencies and/or measures used to enhance competencies are properly documented.
+- The board's competencies as to managing ESG risks and opportunities have been properly assessed (eg by conducting performance reviews or internal evaluations), and the criteria used to assess competencies and/or measures used to enhance competencies are properly documented.

 - There is evidence that the company's risk appetite framework incorporates the risk exposure limits and thresholds for ESG-related risks that the company is willing to bear.

-- External expertise (eg from legal advisers, specialist consultants, academics and/or scientific bodies) is deployed where reasonably necessary to support the business to manage ESG risk, pursue opportunities and formulate and implement relevant commitments.
+- External expertise (eg from legal advisers, specialist consultants, academics and/or scientific bodies) is deployed where reasonably necessary to support the business to manage ESG risk, pursue opportunities, and formulate and implement relevant commitments.

-- The board has oversight over the company having regular exchanges and dialogues with peers, policymakers, regulators, investors and other stakeholders to encourage sharing of methodologies and to stay informed on current best practice in ESG matters.
+- The board has oversight over the company having regular exchanges and dialogues with peers, policymakers, regulators, investors and other stakeholders, to encourage sharing of methodologies and to stay informed on current best practice in ESG matters.